 1. The Ewoks Return At Arbor Day Farm Tree Adventures

-Return of the Jedi is my favorite Star Wars film because of the courageous, Teddy bear-like Ewoks and their woodland home of Endor.
+Return of the Jedi is my favorite Star Wars film because of the courageous, Teddy bear-like Ewoks and their woodland home on the forest moon of Endor.
 So I was delighted to enter an Endor-like village at Arbor Day Farm Tree Adventure.
 In the Treetop Village, complete with 11 treehouses, I ran across swinging bridges, jumped on the WonderNet, and slid down the 50-foot slide.
 What joy!
 I could have stayed in the village for hours.

 After playing in the village, hike the 0.6-mile South Table Creek Trail.
 Sit in the three-bears chair and play the giant xylophone.
 The trail has some stairs and inclines.